Preparing for International Careers in Costa Rica

 Open to undergraduate students with a 2.5 GPA.
 In addition, coursework and an interest in international issues, cultures, and language is encouraged.
 The class and study abroad program will be conducted in English; however, knowledge of Spanish would be beneficial during the Costa Rica program.

-Julie, Hamel, Assistant Director of the University Career Center will once again lead the program.
+Rhiannon Racy, Assistant Director in the University Career Center will lead the program.